-1. The applicant is: (check one) [X] the Owner [ ] Contract Purchaser the subject property. [ ] Lessee or [ ] Other: of applic the name, address and percent of ownership cant, unless the entity is a corporation or partnership ten percent.

-or oth the ag perty owner or applicant is being represented per person for which there is some form of congent is employed have a business license to operate.
-Provide proof of current City business license.
-The agent shall obtain a business license Code. npensation, does perate in the City ense. this agent or the bus of Alexandria, Virgini iness in which a?
+1. The applicant is: (check one) [X] the Owner [] Contract Purchaser the subject property. []Lessee or [] Other: of applic the name, address and percent of ownership or cant, unless the entity is a corporation or partne ten percent.
+N=8 or oth the ag perty owner or applicant is being represented by the person for which there is some form of comparent is employed have a business license to operate.
+Provide proof of current City business license to the control of the agent shall obtain a business license proof.
+Code. pensation, does erate in the City this agent or the busi of Alexandria, Virginia ness in which a?